Tinzyl/Predict_Gender_From_Voice_Application/README.md

 - modindx: modulation index.
 Calculated as the accumulated absolute difference between adjacent measurements of fundamental frequencies divided by the frequency range
 - label: male or female

-The steps which were taken to build the project were as follows:
+The steps which were taken to build the model were as follows:
 - EDA techniques were performed, i.e.:
   - Check for any null values
   - Check the description of the dataframe